 Lisa: What, Aunt Patty?
 Patty: Oh, nothing, dear.
 I'm just trashing your father.
 Lisa: Well, I wish you wouldn't because, aside from the fact that he has the same frailties as all human beings, he's the only father I have.
 Therefore, he is my model of manhood, and my estimation of him will govern the prospects of my adult relationships.
 So I hope you bear in mind that any knock at him is a knock at me, and I am far too young to defend myself against such onslaughts.
 Patty: Mm hm.
 Go watch your cartoon show, dear.

 My Little Pony: Friendship Is Magic: When we first meet Twilight in "Friendship is Magic Pt 1", she's studying with her friend/assistant Spike, who's trying to get her to relax, and is shown to be uninterested in making friends and a bit insensitive at times.
 After being sent to Ponyville, she meets the rest of the main cast through a series of these.
 Pinkie Pie jumps in the air while gasping dramatically and promptly runs away, with no explanation given for her bizarre actions.
 Applejack greets Twilight over-enthusiastically before inviting her to brunch with her large family.
 Rainbow Dash crashes into Twilight and sends her into a mud puddle, tries (and fails) to clean her up with a speed-based stunt, openly laughs at Twilight's resulting messed up hair, proudly declares her ambition to join an elite aerial team, and clears the sky in ten seconds flat.
 Rarity is decorating for the Summer Sun festival, gives Twilight a makeover, and starts gushing over the glamour of Canterlot on learning that's where Twilight is from.
 Fluttershy is working with small animals and is painfully shy.
-And Pinkie Pie wasn't scared of Twilight; she just left to throw her a party.
-Yes, the second they met.
+And Pinkie Pie wasn't scared of Twilight; she just realized that Twilight was new in town and didn't know anyone (yes, the second they met), and left to throw her a welcoming party.
+Five years later, Twilight's moment becomes a "Funny Aneurysm" Moment as it turns out she had friends before, but she ignored them in favor of her studies and her moving to Ponyville ended up breaking one of her friends.

 In "Luna Eclipsed", we finally get to see how Princess Luna normally acts.
 The answer?
 VERY LOUD!
 Immediately followed by complete confusion at everypony's terrified reactions, and her storming off with a huffy "Very well, then!
 Be that way!"